Toward a Spectral Theory of Cellular Sheaves: Definitions

 The upshot of this theorem is that the kernel of $\Delta^k$ gives a set of canonical representatives for elements of $H^k(C^\bullet)$.
 This is commonly known as the space of \style{harmonic cochains}, denoted $\mathcal H^k(C^\bullet)$.
 In particular, the proof above implies that there is an orthogonal decomposition $C^k = \mathcal H^k \oplus \im \delta^{k-1} \oplus \im (\delta^{k})^*$.

-When the chain complex in question is the complex of $\Fc$-cochains, the Hodge construction produces the sheaf Laplacians.
+When the chain complex in question is the complex of cochains for a weighted cellular sheaf $\Fc$, the Hodge construction produces the sheaf Laplacians.
 The Laplacian which is easiest to study and most immediately interesting is the degree-0 Laplacian, which is a generalization of the graph Laplacian.
 We can represent it as a symmetric block matrix with blocks indexed by the vertices of the complex.
 The entries on the diagonal are $\Delta^0_{v,v} = \sum_{v\face e} \Fc_{v\face e}^*\Fc_{v\face e}$ and the entries on the off-diagonal are $\Delta^0_{u,v} = -\Fc_{u\face e}^*\Fc_{v\face e}$, where $e$ is the edge between $v$ and $u$.
 Laplacians of other degrees have similar block structures.

 The majority of results in combinatorial spectral theory have to do with up-Laplacians.
 We will frequently denote these $L^k$ by analogy with spectral graph theory, where $L$ typically denotes the (non-normalized) graph Laplacian.
 In particular, we will further elide the index $k$ when $k=0$, denoting the graph sheaf Laplacian by simply $L$.
-A subscript will be added when necessary to identify the sheaf.
+A subscript will be added when necessary to identify the sheaf, \eg~$L_\Fc$ or $\Delta_\Fc^k$.

-The Laplacian of a labeled weighted graph determines the graph.
-The analogous result is not true of sheaves on a graph.
-For instance, the two sheaves in Figure \ref{fig:nonisomorphic} both have Laplacian
+Weighted labeled graphs are in one-to-one correspondence with graph Laplacians.
+The analogous statement is not true of sheaves on a graph.
+For instance, the sheaves in Figure~\ref{fig:nonisomorphic} have coboundary maps with matrix representations